Tinkerforge/doc/source/Hardware/Bricklets/Analog-Out.rst

 ================================  ============================================================

 .. note::
   \* Max output voltage depends on supply voltage.
-If the connected Brick is supplied over USB, 5V may not be reached.
-The reason for this is a voltage drop of up to 0.7V on our products caused by protection diodes.
-If your supply voltage has for example 4.7V then you can output voltages up to 4.5V in practical.
-If you need higher output voltages you have to change your powersupply: Use another USB supply or an Stack supply for example the :ref:`Step Down Powersupply <step-down>`.
+If the connected Brick is powered over USB, 5V may not be reached.
+The reason for this is a voltage drop on our products caused by protection diodes.
+If your supply voltage has for example 4.7V, then you can generate voltages of up to 4.5V.
+  If you need to reach 5V, you have to use a Stack supply, e.g. the :ref:`Step Down Powersupply <step-down>`.

 Resources
 ---------